-2016 was a "banner year for hate", a recent study has confirmed.
-In the United States, and a lot of the hate was directed at Muslims.
+2016 was a "banner year for hate," a recent study has confirmed, and in the United States a lot of that hate was directed at Muslims.

 According to the SPLC report, 2016 saw the highest number of anti-Muslim hate groups and the greatest surge in the number of such groups since the center began documenting them in 2010.